 I wouldn’t have been able to capture these two different looks if I didn’t embrace natural light for what it is.

-Lighting Myth #4: I will in a part of the world that isn’t good for photography as it’s always cloudy.
+Lighting Myth #4: I live in a part of the world that isn’t good for photography as it’s always cloudy.

 The common incorrect idea about clouds is that they produce less light.
 Many times when I am shooting for clients on location, they gasp (and often apologise) at a cloudy day.
 In their minds, more light, bright, direct sun is best.
 Often it’s the opposite.
 Clouds are just a huge soft box.
 Some of the best photographers in the world live in parts of Europe where clouds are more common than sun.